-Now on system level, online ticket booking facility, online shopping facility and online payment option facility can be system tested independently, followed by check perform Integration tests for each of them.
+Now on the system level, online ticket booking facility, online shopping facility and online payment option facility can be system tested independently, followed by check perform Integration tests for each of them.
 And then the whole system needs to be system tested.

 So where does System Integration testing come into the picture?

 - While testing Online Ticket booking facility, you may verify if you are able to book tickets online.
 You may also consider integration problems e.g. Ticket booking facility integrates back-end with front-end (UI).
-For example, how front-end behaves when database server is slow to respond?
+For example, how front-end behaves when the database server is slow to respond?

 - Testing of Online ticket booking facility with online shopping facility.
 You may verify that online shopping facility is available for the users logged into the system to book tickets online.
 You may also consider verification of integration in online shopping facility.
-For example, if user is able to select and buy a product without hassle.
+For example, if the user is able to select and buy a product without a hassle.

 Difference between System Testing and System Integration Testing:

 - System Testing looks after single system’s integrity with relevant environment